Skip to content

 Upgrade

-We recommend to keep your Agent up-to-date to benefit for improved security, reliability and performance.
+We recommend keeping your agent up-to-date to benefit from improved security, reliability and performance.

-We recommend that you make sure at least once a month that your agent is up to date.
+We recommend checking at least once a month that your agent is up to date.

 If you installed Bleemeo agent with the standard method, it will auto-upgrade itself by default.